Investment gold bars

 1kg gold bars are produced and offered by almost all gold refineries.
 The ingots are generally not formed from blanks, but are poured from pre-weighed fine granules weighing exactly 1000 g.
 After the casting is then the fine weight, the purity (999,9), the logo of the manufacturer and possibly a serial number are punched.
 However, some manufacturers also offer embossed designs for the large 1kg bars, but these are significantly more scratch-sensitive than cast ingots.
 The price increase of kilo bars is very close to the pure gold value, since the cost of embossing is hardly significant because of the relatively high material value.

 1000g bars are ideal for buyers who want to invest a five-digit amount in gold and consider this either as pure financial investment, pension provision or inflation hedging.
 Many investors, especially those who consider gold as part of their retirement plans, also split their purchases into different bullion sizes to sell only as much gold as they need in money at a later sale.
-At MILLHOUSE CAPITAL, you can buy and sell gold bars at any time at the current price.
+At MILLHOUSE CAPITAL, you can buy and sell gold bars at any time at the current price starting at 500g and can store them in our facilities one year for free.

 Standard gold bar 400oz